Peter Parnall

-Peter Kommer Parnall (born May 23, 1936) is an American artist and writer, best known for his work on books for younger readers.
-His work has earned him high praise and a number of awards.
+Peter Kommer Parnall (May 23, 1936 – September 8, 2017) was an American artist and writer, best known for his work on books for younger readers.
+His work earned him high praise and a number of awards.
 Some of his books have become collector items.

 Biography

 Peter Parnall was born in Syracuse, New York on May 23, 1936.
-He was raised in a little town called Willow Springs in the Mojave Desert.
+He was raised in the small town of Willow Springs in the Mojave Desert.
 He went to Cornell in 1954 because he wanted to become a veterinarian, but got pneumonia and failed his freshman mid-terms.
 After leaving Cornell he went west to train horses.
 When his father's birthday came around he drew him a picture of a horse.
 His father hung it on the wall and told him he should go back to school for art.
 He attended the Pratt Institute for two years, until he got bored and left.
-He had a freelance advertising business (with clients including Mr. Potato Head and G.I.
-Joe), which he enjoyed but eventually "got tired of convincing people they should buy stuff they don’t need."
+For ten years he had a freelance advertising business (with clients including Mr. Potato Head and G.I.
+Joe), which he enjoyed but eventually "got tired of convincing people they should buy stuff they don't need."
+Once he decided on a career in illustrating books, he moved with his wife and son to Milford, New Jersey, where he started a farm in Alfalfa Hill (which he would eventually depict in his self-authored 1975 book Alfalfa Hill) while also teaching art and design at Lafayette College.

+Parnall died on September 8, 2017, at the age of 81.